"Love and Knowledge Triumph over Ideology"

 The only things missing from THE ROAD HOME are a truly biblical worldview and a Christological focus on the love, joy and knowledge which Jesus Christ brings.
 The movie, however, is a step in the right direction for Chinese cinema.
 As such, it may have something to teach Christian filmmakers who want to reach past the anti-Christian bigotry of today’s society and show people the transcendental values which God wants mankind to follow.

+Zhang Ziyi of CROUCHING TIGER, HIDDEN DRAGON stars in THE ROAD HOME as an 18-year-old woman in rural China in the 1950s who falls in love with a teacher from the big city.
+The love between them endures political oppression.
+Decades later, their son celebrates his parents’ love and the values they shared when the father suddenly dies after trying to raise money for a new schoolhouse in the village.
 THE ROAD HOME is directed by Zhang Yimou, who made another enchanting movie last year about rural teachers, NOT ONE LESS.
 THE ROAD HOME focuses on character and atmosphere.
 Taking center stage is Zhang Ziyi’s beautiful smiling face, often accompanied by a lyrical refrain of Chinese music.
 This refrain reappears during the funeral scene of the father and at the movie’s wonderful climax, which plays like IT’S A WONDERFUL LIFE.
 THE ROAD HOME is not just a poetic celebration of the love between two people; it’s also a celebration of transcendental values such as love, knowledge, community, service, and hard work.
 The only things missing are a truly biblical worldview and a focus on the love, joy and knowledge which Jesus Christ brings.